python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 validation much more challenging and backwards-incompatible, breaking existing packages.
-With that change, there was a clear consensus that the new field should be validated from the start, guaranteeing that all distributions uploaded to PyPI that declare core metadata version 2.4 or higher and have the ``License-Expression`` field will have a valid expression, such that PyPI and consumers of its packages and metadata can rely upon to follow the specification here.
+With that change, there was a clear consensus that the new field should be validated from the start, guaranteeing that all distributions uploaded to PyPI that declare Core Metadata version 2.4 or higher and have the ``License-Expression`` field will have a valid expression, such that PyPI and consumers of its packages and metadata can rely upon to follow the specification here.